 - Sit upright in a comfortable position and then inhale.
 Keep in mind not to move your chest and shoulders.

 - Just exhale completely.
 Now you’ll feel some commotion in your diaphragmatic muscle.
-It should be noted how the first segment of the exhalation is completely natural and how forcing out more air will lead to contraction in the abdominal muscles.
+It should be noted how the first segment of the exhalation is completely natural and how forcing out more air will lead to a contraction in the abdominal muscles.

 - Unless you feel you are beginning to use the abdominal muscles to complete the exhalation, continue this for few times.

-- The exhalation in kapalabhati is petite, dominant, and absolute, and it takes due amount of practice to become faultless.
+- The exhalation in kapalabhati is petite, dominant, and absolute, and it takes the due amount of practice to become faultless.

 - Keeping in mind there is no other activity and no blockage of the nostrils, this shall conclude in the throwing out the air via nostrils.

 - It is to be noted that while performing this asana only the abdomen moves and the rest of your body should be kept entirely still.